bfors/lskv/README.md

 - a relatively simple, understandable (and thus supportable) code structure and data format
 - predictable behavior under heavy access load or large volume

-Achievements so far:
+Functionality so far:
-- It compiles
+- Basic get/set/rm
+- Write to new log file once threshold of stale values is surpassed
+- Compact existing log files when new log is created